 The significant three nutrients a plant needs are nitrogen, phosphorus and potassium, represented on a bottle of fertiliser by the letters N, P and K, respectively (the Latin, scientific name for potassium is kalium).

-Nitrogen is needed for the production of cells and for the growth of leaves and shoots (yellowing leaves are a classic sign of nitrogen deficiency).
+Nitrogen is necessary for the production of cells and for the growth of leaves and shoots (yellowing leaves are a classic sign of nitrogen deficiency).

 Potassium ensures good flower and fruit production.

-On top of these, there are a range of necessary micronutrients, such as magnesium, boron and iron, which are needed in tiny quantities but play essential roles in cell production and photosynthesis.
+On top of these, there are a range of micronutrients, such as magnesium, boron and iron, which are necessary in tiny quantities but play essential roles in cell production and photosynthesis.

 When to Fertilise

-Plants bought from a garden centre or nursery will have been potted into compost that has all the necessary fertiliser mixed into it.
+Plants bought from a garden centre or nursery will be in compost that has all the necessary fertiliser mixed into it.
 Still, the plant will exhaust this supply after around six months.
 After that, it will be required to apply fertiliser to maintain adequate nutrient levels.
 The myriad options available can be confusing, but the deciding factor is how long the fertiliser takes to release its nutrients.